 - Is Deceased

-With this number of requirements in mind, it is critical to make sure that you have a strong case prior to proceeding to court.
-I would advise you to meet with an attorney to learn about your rights and your circumstances prior to filing suit.
+With this number of requirements in mind, it is critical to make sure you have a strong case before proceeding to court.
+I would advise you to meet with an attorney to learn about your rights and circumstances before filing a suit.

-If you have additional questions on any of the subject matter we’ve discussed today please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
-One of our licensed family law attorneys is available six days a week to meet with you to answer questions in a free of charge consultation.
+If you have additional questions on any subject matter we've discussed today, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
+One of our licensed family law attorneys is available six days a week to meet with you to answer questions in a free-of-charge consultation.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"